 To understand why, consider that we tend to enter negotiations—especially those with new counterparts—with a guarded, competitive mind-set.
 We stake out our positions and, because of a lack of trust, are reluctant to share information.
 As the negotiation unfolds, we become more trusting of our counterparts and more willing to share information about our interests and priorities.
 This allows us to engage in problem solving—using the information we glean to generate new possibilities.

-Arming against anchors
+Arming against the anchoring effect

 The findings of this study suggest new advice for negotiators: to get more out of deals that involve multiple issues, avoid making the first offer until you feel comfortable with your counterpart and have had ample time to share information about your interests.